 - If your reader doesn’t finish your draft, don’t be upset.
 We can’t please everyone.
-Just thank them for their time and generosity and ask where s/he stopped reading.
-S/he may have stopped for many reasons which are nothing to do with your writing but finding out where a reader felt able to abandon the story can help you fix a weak spot.
+Just thank them for their time and generosity and ask where they stopped reading.
+They may have stopped for many reasons which are nothing to do with your writing but finding out where a reader felt able to abandon the story can help you fix a weak spot.

-- When a friend sends you a draft for your feedback, please do your utmost to read it as soon as you can.
-Every minute will be agony for the writer while s/he waits.
+- Whenever someone sends you a draft for your feedback, please do your utmost to read it as soon as you can.
+Every minute will be agony for the writer while they wait.

-- Useful feedback comes from reading the draft twice: once for the buzz (allowing yourself to be carried along by it) and secondly to make deeper observations, connections and suggestions.
+- Useful feedback comes from reading the draft twice: once for the buzz (allowing yourself to be carried along by it) and again to make deeper observations, connections and suggestions.